nucleuscloud/neosync/docs/protos/go.md

 Neosync's CLI is the primary user of the Go SDK today, and can be referenced for examples of how to use the SDK.

+## Configuration

+There are a few inputs that the SDK needs in order to be properly configured.

+1. API URL
+2. Account ID
+3. API Key (required for Neosync Cloud or self-hosted authenticated environments)

+### API Url

+If using Neosync Cloud, the backend api url is: `https://neosync-api.svcs.neosync.dev`

+The standard localhost url is: `http://localhost:8080`

+### Account ID

+The account ID is necessary for some requests that do not have an obvious identifier like retrieving a list of jobs, or a list of connections.
+This can be found by going into the app on the `/:accountName/settings` page and found in the header.

+### API Key

+An access token (api key, or user jwt) must be used to access authenticated Neosync environments.
+For an API Key, this can be created at `/:accountName/settings/api-keys`.

 ## Getting Started

 Neosync is made up of a number of different services that live inside of the same process.